-Emission Source Applicability Optional Control Compliance considerations Measures controller located between the wellhead and the natural gas processing plant or point of custody transfer to a liquid pipeline. (unless there are functional or safety needs requiring a bleed rate greater than 6 scfh) Pneumatic Pumps a.
+Pneumatic Pumps a.
+Individual natural gas-driven diaphragm pump located at a well site. a.
+Require zero NMVOC emissions For diaphragm pumps NMVOC emission control requires capturing emissions and routing to a control device that is connected through a closed vent system that is designed to operate with no detectable emissions (i.e. < 500 ppm using EPA Reference Method 21) Emission Source Applicability Optional Control Compliance considerations between the wellhead and the natural gas processing plant or point of custody transfer to a liquid pipeline.functional or safety needs requiring a bleed rate greater than 6 scfh)For diaphragm pumps NMVOC emission control requires capturing emissions and routing to a control device that is connected through a closed vent system that is designed to operate with no detectable emissions (i.e. < 500 ppm using EPA Reference Method 21) Measures If onsite existing device or process cannot achieve 95%, maintain documentation demonstrating the percent reduction between the wellhead and the natural gas processing plant or point of custody transfer to a liquid pipeline. a.
 Individual natural gas-driven diaphragm pump located at a natural gas processing plant. b.
-Individual natural gas-driven diaphragm pump located at a well site. a.
+Individual natural gas-driven diaphragm pump located at a well functional or safety needs requiring a bleed rate greater than 6 scfh) a.
 Require zero NMVOC emissions b.
-Require routing of NMVOC emissions from the pneumatic pump to an existing onsite control device or process Require 95% control unless the onsite existing control device or process cannot achieve 95% If onsite existing device or process cannot achieve 95%, maintain documentation demonstrating the percent reduction For diaphragm pumps NMVOC emission control requires capturing emissions and routing to a control device that is connected through a closed vent system that is designed to operate with no detectable emissions (i.e. &lt; 500 ppm using EPA Reference Method 21) Facility operators should be required to conduct an assessment and certify that the closed vent system is of sufficient design and capacity to ensure that emissions are routed to the control device.
-Any detected defects are required to be repaired as soon as practicable.
+Require routing of NMVOC emissions from the pneumatic pump to an existing onsite control device or process Require 95% control unless the onsite existing control device or process cannot achieve 95% If onsite existing device or process cannot achieve 95%, maintain documentation demonstrating the a control device that is connected through a closed vent system that is designed to operate with no detectable emissions (i.e. < 500 ppm using EPA Reference Method 21) Facility operators should be required to conduct an assessment and certify that the closed vent system is of sufficient design and capacity to ensure that emissions are routed to the control device.